adomani/advents/descriptions_with_tests.md

 Thus, the minimum is achieved on the lower end of an increasing range, or at a place where there is a break.
-Reverse-engineering where the breaks are and selecting the ones contained in the 'seed ranges' turned out to be sufficient to solve the question.
+Reverse-engineering where the breaks are and selecting the ones contained in the 'seed ranges' turns out to be sufficient to solve the question.

 [Solution in Lean](Advents/day05.lean)